yain22/SWM/README.md

 # Prediction of Oil Production Decline Curve of Shale and Tight Oil and Natural Gas Wells at a New Location
+(Original article is under a minor revision)

 ![](images/Oil_Production.jpg)